Michael-Sebero/SCX-IMPERATOR/README.md

 1. **Latency inversion**: A 50µs input handler waits behind a 50ms compile job
 2. **Frame jitter**: Game render threads get preempted mid-frame by background work

-**scx_imperator's answer**: Classify tasks by *behavior* (how long they actually run), not by type or nice value.
+**scx_imperator's answer**: reject negotiated fairness in favor of imposed, structural rank.
+Tasks are classified by *behavior* (how long they actually run), not by type or nice value, and once a task is ranked, its tier simply wins — no per-dispatch negotiation; see §3 for exactly how that ordering is enforced.
 Short-burst tasks (input, audio) get instant priority.
 Long-running tasks (compilers) get larger time slices but lower priority.
 The system self-tunes no manual tagging or cgroup setup required.

+**How that rank gets exercised**: enforcement is unconditional once a task is ranked — preemption kicks, starvation ceilings, and DVFS targets all key off tier alone.
+But the machinery that *computes* placement leans the other way on purpose: idle-CPU selection is delegated to the kernel's own atomic idle-claiming rather than reimplemented in BPF (§6); hybrid P-core placement (§7) is offered only as a hint and re-validated against a real idle check before it's used; a T2/T3 preemption kick that looked correct in theory was removed after A/B testing showed a measurable frame-rate regression.
+The rank is absolute.
+Getting there isn't guesswork.

 ---